MapStory/mapstory-community/roadmap.md

 ### Editing & Reviewing

+The goal of editing and reviewing is to make StoryLayers more complete and accurate.
+Editing occurs at the level of the features inside a StoryLayer.
+Reviewing occurs on the layer at a general level - i.e. by rating the layer as a whole or flagging the layer as a whole.
+Over time, hopefully, the best StoryLayers on a topic will rise to the top, and rather than duplicating StoryLayers, users will begin to just add marginal improvements on existing StoryLayers.
+For example, we probably only need one dataset (StoryLayer) about the history of post offices in America.
+Every time a new post office gets opened, or another one closed, we should just be able to edit a Post Offices storylayer.

 **[Implement new interface for StoryLayer editing] (items/versioning-proto.md)**

 **[Show more editing status information on StoryLayer detail pages](items/Editing-Status-Display.md)**